mcsor/mcsor-github.io/essays/the-right-way-to-question.md

 ---
 layout: essay
 type: essay
-title: "The "Right" Way to Question"
+title: "The 'Right' Way to Question"
 # All dates must be YYYY-MM-DD format!
 date: 2023-01-26
 published: true